jkormu/leela-tree-plot/README.md

 sh build.sh
 ```
 - clone leela-tree-plot
-- go through the examples in example.ipynb and start creating your own plots
+- go through the examples in examples.ipynb and start creating your own plots